OathPros/COMP3/source/patterns/feedback/info-bars.rst

 * Only include a longer explanation if it is really needed: a simple heading can sometimes be sufficient.
 * Generally speaking, info bars do not require an icon.
 * If an info bar is dismissable, use a close button using the ``window-close-symbolic`` icon.
+* If an info bar is dismissible, use a close button using the ``window-close-symbolic`` icon.
 * Info bars can include buttons to provide additional actions relating to the state they describe.
 They should typically have no more than two of these.

 API Reference